HarshitAnkare/HarshitAnkare/README.md

-<h1 align="center">Hello! 👋🏻, I'm HARSHIT ANKARE👨🏻‍💻...!</h1>
+<h1 align="center" style="color:#0000ff;">Hello! 👋🏻, I'm HARSHIT ANKARE👨🏻‍💻...!</h1>
-<h3 align="center">A passionate Undergraduate Computer Science Engineering student at LNCTE from INDIA</h3>
+<h3 align="center" style="color:yellow;">A passionate Undergraduate Computer Science Engineering student at LNCTE from INDIA. <br><br>I am deeply immersed in the intricate world of algorithms, data structures, software engineering principles, and cutting-edge technologies.
+My academic journey is a fusion of theoretical knowledge and hands-on experience, as I delve into programming language such as Python and explore it's applications in developing robust software systems.

+From designing efficient algorithms to tackling complex problems in artificial intelligence, machine learning, and data science, I am constantly honing my analytical and problem-solving skills.
+Additionally, I eagerly engage in practical projects, hackathons, and coding competitions to apply my theoretical knowledge to real-world scenarios and collaborate with peers to innovate and create impactful solutions.</h3>

 <div align="center">